Review of the Mini Album "Privilege of Evil" by Finnish Heavy Metal Band Amorphis

 What is the Musical Style of This Album?

 Amorphis, the heavy metal band from Finland that has evolved into more of a progressive rock kind of band began their early years as a brutal, straight ahead death metal kind of band.
-Their album or EP called Privilege of Evil released in 1993 is just an example of that brutal, raw kind of death metal that was present at the time.
+Their mini album or Extended Play album called Privilege of Evil released in 1993 is just an example of that brutal, raw kind of death metal that was present at the time.
 I thought that since I’ve reviewed many of Amorphis’s other works that I might just as well review this one as well.
 Whether this is just by remarkable coincidence or not, the song called Weeper on the Shore is in my head and I'm humming the riff to that song as I write this.

 This Album Has American Death Metal Influences in It